GoodLookingCoder/BattleShip/README.md

 # BattleShip
-This is the traditional BattleShip game made with React and SASS [View Live](https://battleship-glc.herokuapp.com/)
+This is the traditional BattleShip game.
+Users can place their ships either manually or at random locations and battle against the computer AI.
+Once the game is finished they can see the statistics of the battle.

+[View Live](https://battleship-glc.herokuapp.com/)

 # Getting Started with Create React App